siddhi-io/www/en/docs/docs/query-guide.md

 **Syntax**

-The syntax for a join two streams is as follows:
+The syntax to join two streams is as follows:

 ```sql
 from <input stream>(#window.<window name>(<parameter>, ... ))? (unidirectional)? (as <reference>)?